Samuel Daniel: Literary reputation and style

 One factor that contributes to the diminished recognition of Daniel's works in the 20th century, relative to some of his contemporaries, is his calmer, less emotional style.
 As reflected in C.S.
 Lewis's assessment that Daniel "thinks in verse", his poetry often employs the more precise language of debate, self-doubt, and deep thought rather than passionate imagery.
 In Musophilus, Daniel described his poetry as "a speaking picture of the mind" (line 170).
 The conversational, less lyrical nature of his poetry resulted in criticism, even from the time when he wrote.
 Fellow poet Michael Drayton, a contemporary of Daniel's, called him "too much historian in verse" and stated that "His rimes were smooth, his meters well did close, / But yet his manner better fitted prose".
 Yet those same qualities of his writing are what helped him appeal to Coleridge and Wordsworth, who in their prelude to Lyrical Ballads (1802) asserted that "a large portion of the language of every good poem can in no respect differ from that of good prose".
 In Biographia Literaria (1817), Coleridge praised Daniel's poetry for "many and exquisite specimens of that style which, as the neutral ground of prose and verse, is common to both."
 At the time that Coleridge and Wordsworth were writing, Daniel's "prosaic" style seemed more current than that of many other Elizabethan poets.
 The 18th century literary critic Robert Anderson expressed this in his 1795 anthology Works of the British Poets.
 Anderson wrote of Daniel that there is "in both his poetry and prose such a legitimate rational flow of language, as approaches nearer the style of the 18th than the 16th century".

 Aspects of Daniel's writing may also be closer to the 20th and 21st century than to his own time.
 Much of his work expresses a sympathy for the plight of women who maintain their dignity despite being regarded as the subordinates of undeserving men.
 He exhibited this attitude in his dedicatory verses to Mary Sidney, his poem Letter from Octavia, and especially in his Epistle to Countess of Cumberland.
 The pensive, self-reflective style of much of his poetry is more similar to some modern poetry than the more ornate style of many of his contemporaries.
-His belief that every culture and era had value to offer in its thought and writing, reflected in A Defense of Rhyme, and refusal to accept that poetry and art should be artificially held to classical standards, differed from the attitude of many humanist writers and thinkers of his time.
+His belief that every culture and era had value to offer in its thought and writing, reflected in A Defence of Rhyme, and refusal to accept that poetry and art should be artificially held to classical standards, differed from the attitude of many humanist writers and thinkers of his time.
 In Musophilus, he demonstrated the foresight to see the benefit of writing in English, even though the use of the language was restricted to one small island.
 He presciently wrote, "who in time knows whither we may vent / The treasure of our tongue ...
 Or who can tell for what great work in hand / The greatness of our style is now ordained" (lines 947 to 954).